 Who Can Receive A Qualifying Offer?

 In theory, any player who played the entire season (or was on the DL) for the same team and who is due to leave for free agency can be tendered a Qualifying Offer.
-However, since the annual salary of the offer is $16.7M, practicality dictates that offers are generally only made to star or impact players.
-For example, if Freddie Freeman was due to be a free agent after the World Series ended, the Braves would very likely tender a Qualifying Offer to him, but they likely would not make an offer to A.J.
-Pierzynski, because no team would pay him $16.7M for a year.
+However, since the annual salary of the offer is roughly $18.1M, practicality dictates that offers are generally only made to star or impact players.
+For example, if Freddie Freeman was due to be a free agent after the World Series ended, the Braves would very likely tender a Qualifying Offer to him, but they likely would not make an offer to Kurt Suzuki, because no team would pay him $18.1M for a year.

 Players who have come to a team mid-season and are due to be free agents can not receive a Qualifying Offer.
-As a result, some high-profile players – Aroldis Chapman, Jay Bruce*, Rich Hill, Josh Reddick, Carlos Beltran – who were due to be free agents at the end of 2016 are not eligible to receive a qualifying offer.
+As a result, some high-profile players – Jay Bruce, Jonathan Lucroy, Yu Darvish, Todd Frazier, J.D.
+Martinez – who were eligible to be free agents at the end of 2017 (either via their contracts ending or via a player opt-out clause) are not eligible to receive a qualifying offer.
 This likely affects the team they were traded from more than it does the players themselves (more on this later).

 What Happens If A Player Declines The Qualifying Offer?